dj1k/intro-to-gitops/content/40_Configure_Scope/10_synthetic_monitors.md

 weight = 10
 +++

-Execute the following script to automatically create <b>Web Application</b> monitoring configuration and <b>Synthetic Browser Monitors</b> in Dynatrace.
+Execute the following script to automatically create <b>Web Application</b> monitoring configuration and <b>Synthetic Browser Monitors</b> in Scope.

-- The idea is to avoid spending time in this exercise to manually configure the Sock Shop web apps and the Synthetic monitors using the Dynatrace console.
+- The idea is to avoid spending time in this exercise to manually configure the Sock Shop web apps and the Synthetic monitors using the Weaveworks console.
-- Instead, the script automates this configuration via the Dynatrace REST API, using the config token you created earlier in this exercise
+- Instead, the script automates this configuration via the Weaveworks REST API, using the config token you created earlier in this exercise

 The Synthetic tests will generate steady traffic to your Sock Shop production web app.